vaarg/Nmap-Top-Ports-Range-Selector/README.md

 ## Why?

-We all know you can use `--top-ports=1500` on Nmap, but _what if_ we want to scan all the top ports from `1501-2000`?
+We all know you can use `--top-ports 1500` on Nmap, but _what if_ we want to scan all the top ports from `1501-2000`?
 Or any other range?

 Well this script generates ranges of top ports for you to be able to do that.